LuckyJimJD/CivilProcedure/_pages/outlines/Introduction.md

 	- Example: Internal rules of a private organization (corporation, labor union, social club, homeowners’ association, etc.) may be subject to requirements or limitations under state or federal law.
 - Applicability may depend on time/place/activity/dispute

-#### Example
+##### Example

-Religious law governs religious matters, without interference by secular law
+Religious law governs religious matters (e.g. appointment of clergy), without interference by secular law.

-But secular law may govern matters affecting secular rights and liabilities of religious institutions (e.g. ownership of church property)
+But secular law may govern matters affecting secular rights and liabilities of religious institutions (e.g. ownership of church property).

 ### Multiple Institutions

-Official courts are not the only, nor necessarily the primary, institution through which parties seek to resolve disputes.
-Even disputes that might be within the jurisdiction of official courts are frequently resolved by other means.
+Official courts are not the only, nor necessarily the primary, institution for dispute resolution.

+Even disputes that might be within the jurisdiction of official courts are frequently resolved by other means:

 - Arbitration and mediation
 - Social sanctions (shunning, gossip, etc.)